NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 type: bias-detection-tool
 ---

-{{< container_open title="Introduction unsupervised bias detection tool" icon="fas fa-search" id="info" >}}
+{{< container_open title="Introduction – Unsupervised bias detection tool" icon="fas fa-search" id="info" >}}

 <br>

 #### What is the tool about?
 The tool identifies groups where an algorithm or AI system shows variations in performance.
 This type of monitoring is referred to as *anomaly detection*.
 To identify anomalous patterns, the tool uses <a href="https://en.wikipedia.org/wiki/Cluster_analysis" target="_blank">clustering</a>.
 Clustering is a form of _unsupervised learning_.
-This means detecting disparate treatment (bias) does not require any data on protected attributes of users – such as gender, nationality, or ethnicity.
+This means detecting disparate treatment (bias) does not require any data on protected attributes of users, such as gender, nationality, or ethnicity.
 The metric used to measure bias can be manually selected and is referred to as the `bias metric`.

 #### What data can be processed?
 The tool processes all data in table format.
 The type of data (numerical, categorical, time, etc.) is automatically detected.
 One column must be selected as the `bias metric` – which should be a numerical value.
 The user must specify whether a high or low value of the `bias metric` is considered better.
 For example: for an error rate, a low value is better, while for accuracy, a high value is better.

 The tool contains a demo data for which output is generated.
 Hit the 'Try it out' button.